Otsego, Minnesota

 Otsego (/ɒtˈsiːgoʊ/ ot-SEE-goh) is a city in Wright County, Minnesota, United States.
 It is a northwest suburb within the Minneapolis–Saint Paul metropolitan area.
-It had a population of 19,966 at the 2020 census.
-Following the 2020 census, Otsego was determined to be the largest city in Wright County, and the 60th largest in Minnesota.
+The population was 19,966 at the 2020 census, further growing to 23,241 by 2023.
+Otsego is the largest city in Wright County, and the 47th largest city in Minnesota.
 Minnesota State Highway 101 and Interstate 94 serve as the main routes in the city.

 History

-Otsego first became an organized township in 1858, and was named after Otsego County, New York.
+Otsego first became an organized township in 1858, and was named after Otsego County, New York, where a party of settlers came from.
 The township incorporated as the city of Otsego in 1990.

 Geography

 According to the United States Census Bureau, the city has a total area of 30.49 sqmi; 29.56 sqmi is land and 0.93 sqmi is water.
 Otsego is located at the confluence of the Mississippi and Crow Rivers.

 Otsego is located approximately 30 miles Northwest of Downtown Minneapolis via I-94.

 Nearby places include Albertville, St. Michael, Rogers, Elk River, Dayton, and Monticello.